A Louisiana notary's signature is his seal.

 No class or course is required by law.

 All providers of examination preparation for the State Notary exam are required to register with the Secretary of State.
-All registered providers are listed on our Provider Registry List.
+See Notary Education Provider Information

 The Secretary of State administers the exam regionally twice a year.